 This jacket has a somewhat smaller fit, so you might want to size up if you are in-between sizes.

-Best Cross Country Ski Jacket: What to Consider in 2022
+Best Cross Country Ski Jacket: What to Consider

 Here are some good things to keep in mind when shopping for the best cross country ski jacket to meet your needs this winter.